guto-alves/guto-alves/README.md

 ### Hello 👋

-I'm graduating in Systems Analisys and Development at Fatec Zona Leste and working as Java Developer at Autbank.
+I'm graduating in Systems Analisys and Development at Fatec Zona Leste and working as Java Developer.

 I really enjoy data structure and algorithms, math, physics and challenging things.